-A visit to the museum was followed by a spin around Huye town.
-I was impressed by the massive facelift the municipality has undergone.
-For starters, the new bus station referred to as the Smart Complex Car Park is a reflection of the new Huye.
+A visit to the museum was followed by a spin around Huye.
+I was impressed by the massive facelift Huye town has undergone.
+For starters, the new bus station, referred to as the Smart Complex Car Park, is a reflection of the new Huye.

 New buildings are sprouting up on both sides of RN1 but Hotel Faucon looks like an abandoned ruin of its former self.
 Whether this iconic property will be renovated or demolished to create space for a bigger project remains to be seen.

-We drove to the National University of Rwanda and the Arboretum de Ruhande through Hospital Road.
+We drove to the National University of Rwanda and the Arboretum of Ruhande through Hospital Road.
 A significant portion of corporate Rwanda is a product of this campus.

 Before we proceeded to Nyaruguru, we diverted to the streets of a neighborhood namely Taba.
-The old dusty and muddy roads of Taba have been replaced by cobblestone and well paved roadside walkways.
+The old dusty and muddy roads of Taba have been upgraded to cobblestone and well paved roadside walkways.
 If I lived here, I wouldn’t need a gym membership.
 Jogging on those footpaths would do the trick.

 Huye is relatively quiet and laid back.
 It is easy to run errands in this town.
-Traffic jams and noise pollution are phrases its inhabitants are not familiar with.
-Speaking of the inhabitants of Huye, these lucky people enjoy moderate climate throughout the year.
+Traffic jam and noise pollution are phrases its residents are not familiar with.